farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 ![recorder new profile](https://github.com/user-attachments/assets/bc24d92d-bc85-4072-9e96-fe5667ad7792)

-*(As of this release you must create a profile in order to save topics.
+*(As of release 2.3.1 you must create a profile in order to save topics.
 Attempting to save topics without a current profile will prompt the profile creation flow)*

 To edit a profile, simply make changes to it while it is the current profile, and click **"Save Topics"**.